aspose-words/Aspose.Words-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 ---
-title: How to Run the Examples – Aspose.Words for Java
+title: How to Run the Examples
+second_title: Aspose.Words for Java
 articleTitle: How to Run the Examples
 linktitle: How to Run the Examples
 type: docs